 The opening and closing bells on the New York Stock Exchange are just another grandiose bit of pomp and circumstance from Wall Street.
 The closing bell might be a ‘pencils down’ moment for some traders, but many can easily gain access to the market after 4 pm with a few simple requests.

-After hours trading begins at 4 pm and ends at 8 pm (at the latest).
+After hours trading begins at 4 pm and ends at 8 pm (the latest).
 When and how often you can trade depends on your broker – Robinhood lets clients trade stocks until 6 pm with after market trading enabled while Webull allows clients to go all the way until 8 pm before shutting things down.

 Why Trade After-Market

-So if volume dries up after hours as most traders pack their bags and head home, what are the benefits of trading after hours?
+You may be asking, if volume dries up after hours as most traders pack their bags and head home, what are the benefits of trading after hours?
 Well, lack of volume doesn’t create a lack of large moves, especially when earnings season rolls around.
 Here are a few big reasons why after hour trading is popular:

 - News or Earnings – Companies report earnings either before the market opens or after it closes, never during the open session.
 News on drug trials or other important public stories also tend to be released around this time.
 With after-market trading, you don’t have to wait until the following day to take advantage of a promising earnings report or successful drug trial.